makeabilitylab/physcomp/sensors/photoresistors.md

 Below, we show two wiring options.
 On the left, the photoresistor is $$R_1$$ in the voltage divider configuration so $$V_{out}$$ will increase as light levels increase.
 On the right, the photoresistor is $$R_2$$ so $$V_{out}$$ will increase as light levels decrease (a "darkness" sensor, if you will).

 ![Wiring diagram showing the photoresistor in a voltage divider configuration.
 On left diagram, photoresistor is the top resistor in the voltage divider, so Vout will increase as light levels increase.
 On the right diagram, the photoresistor is the bottom resistor, so Vout will increase as light levels decrease](assets/images/ArduinoUno_Photoresistor_WiringDiagramPlusSchematic.png)
 Either wiring will work.
-They are functionally equivalent but opposite.
+They are functionally equivalent but have opposite behavior.
 {: .fs-1 }

 And, of course, we could inverse the relationship in software (rather than hardware).
-So, for example, if we wanted to make an LED brighter as light levels decrease with the left wiring configuration, we could do:
+So, for example, if we wanted to make an LED brighter as light levels decrease with the left wiring configuration, we could do the following:

 {% highlight C %}